uleska/uleska-automate/README.md

                         Name for the application to reference --version_name VERSION_NAME
+                        Name for the version/pipeline to reference --sast_pipeline       Add or update a SAST pipeline.
+Requires an pre- existing application.
+See documentation for other
+                        settings
+  --sast_git SAST_GIT   Git URL for SAST repo --sast_username SAST_USERNAME
+                        If repo requires authentication, this is the username to use
+  --sast_token SAST_TOKEN
+                        If repo requires authentication, this is the token value to use
+  --tools TOOLS         List of tool names to use for this version.
+Used with
+                        --sast_pipeline.
+Comma separated
-                        Name for the version/pipeline to reference --test                Run tests only for the application and version referenced, do not wait for the results --test_and_results    Run tests for the application and version referenced,
+  --test                Run tests only for the application and version
+                        referenced, do not wait for the results --test_and_results    Run tests for the application and version referenced,